 Paramedics may do some or all of the following:

-- transport patients to and from medical facilities
+- stabilise patients and transport them to and from medical facilities

-- be on hand at large gatherings, such as sports events, in case of accidents or illness
+- attend large gatherings, such as sports and music events, in case of accidents or illness

-Paramedics may also do specialised rescue work in air ambulances.
+Paramedics may also do specialised rescue work in air ambulances and rescue helicopters.

 Skills and knowledge